dr-xenia/computationalneurology/pages/team.md

 	<div class="content">
 		<a href="https://computationalneurology.com/xenia-kobeleva"><h2 style="margin:0px;">Prof. Dr. Xenia Kobeleva</h2></a>
 		<p>Research Group Leader</p>
-		<p>Xenia Kobeleva is an assistant professor in Neurostimulation at Ruhr University Bochum (RUB), group leader of RUB’s Computational Neurology Group, and senior physician at the Department of Neurology of the RUB University Hospital Knappschafskrankenhaus.</p>
-		<p>She is an expert in neurodegenerative diseases and brain modelling, and works at the intersection of medical research, computer science, and clinical practice.
-Consequently, she is member of RUB’s Faculty of Medicine (primary affiliation) and Faculty of Computer Science (secondary affiliation), and is PI at the RUB Institute for Neuroinformatics (INI), at the RUB Science Hub Neuroscience, and at the Bernstein Node Bochum.</p>
+		<p>Xenia Kobeleva is an expert in neurodegenerative diseases and computational brain modelling, and works at the intersection of medical research, computer science, and clinical practice.
+She is an assistant professor in Neurostimulation at Ruhr University Bochum (RUB), group leader of RUB’s Computational Neurology Group, and senior physician at the Department of Neurology of the RUB University Hospital Knappschafskrankenhaus, and also serves as PI at the RUB Institute for Neuroinformatics (INI), at the RUB Science Hub Neuroscience, and at the Bernstein Node Bochum.
+She identifies as a true translational neuroscientist, attaining research questions from the bedside, studying them in the lab, and bringing computational solutions and digital twin technologies back to the bedside.</p>
-		<p>She identifies as a true translational neuroscientist, attaining research questions from the bedside, studying them in the lab, and bringing computational solutions and digital twin technologies back to the bedside.
-For more information on Xenia Kobeleva, please see her <a href="https://computationalneurology.com/xenia-kobeleva">personal page</a>.</p>
+		<p>For more information on Xenia Kobeleva, please see her <a href="https://computationalneurology.com/xenia-kobeleva">personal page</a>.</p>
 	</div>
 </div>